Kazurek11/Kazurek11/README.md

 ### 👨‍💻 About Me

-I'm a second-year **Computer Science student at the Cracow University of Technology**, passionate about **Data Analysis**, **Data Engineering**, and **Machine Learning**.
+I'm a second-year **Computer Science student at the Cracow University of Technology**, passionate about **Data Analysis**, **Quality Assurance**, and **Machine Learning**.
 I'm currently forging my path in the IT world by experimenting with various technologies and solving problems with code.

 - 🔭 I’m currently enhancing my **sports data analysis tool**.
 - 🌱 I’m currently learning adavanced techniques of **SQL** and management of **Databases**.